swcarpentry/r-novice-gapminder/01-rstudio-intro.md

 And R will print out the answer, with a preceding "[1]".
 Don't worry about this for now, we'll explain that later.
 For now think of it as indicating ouput.

-Just like bash, if you type in an incomplete command, R will wait for you to complete it:
+Like bash, if you type in an incomplete command, R will wait for you to complete it:

 ~~~ {.r}